 Studying the variety of differences in those two numbers gives you a very good idea for the stability of returns over time.
 The closer the two lines, the less sensitive the portfolio is to backtesting start date bias.

-The worst shortfall is the largest return difference for the unluckiest investor.
+The Unluckiest datapoint is the worst return difference between the forward-looking return and the backward-looking return return.
 Imagine purchasing a fund based on a high previous 10-year return but personally receiving this amount less than that number per year for the next ten years after you bought it.
 Talk about disappointing!

 Start Date Sensitivity

-This is the difference between the best improvement and worst shortfall.
+This is the difference between the luckiest and unluckiest datapoints.
 Think of it as the spread in happiness relative to expectations between all of the different investors that bought the portfolio over time.
 I see it as a simple quantitative way to help you compare the relative dependability of two portfolios.
 Smaller numbers have historically been better at meeting investor expectations than larger numbers, with less timing luck required to get the advertised return.